When to Use Webhooks? Compared with WebSocket, Pub/Sub, and Polling.

 How webhooks differ from APIs

 Webhooks make calls to APIs.
 An API provides webhooks with the entry point to push data to an application.
 When an event occurs in a source application, a webhook request is triggered to one of the API endpoints.
-This endpoint is known as the webhook URL.

 When to use webhooks